Print and scan data is typically short-lived:

 - Remove archived data from the system and disk.

-- Enable or disable archiving on selected printers and users.
+- Enable or disable archiving on selected printers, devices, users, and user groups.

 Permissions

-- When enabled, only the top-level “Admin” account has access to to view printed documents.
+- when it’s enabled, only the top-level “Admin” account has access to view the printed/scanned documents.
 Additional users must be added in manually.

 All my print jobs are now being saved!

-PaperCut adds security and auditing around a process that is already part of modern Windows networks.
+PaperCut adds security and auditing around a process that’s already part of modern Windows networks.

-When Print Archiving is enabled, new options are available for viewing print logs (for example, the global job log at Logs > Job Log, or the per-printer or per-user job logs).
+When archiving is enabled for printing and scanning, new options are available for viewing logs (for example, the global job log at Logs > Job Log, or the per-printer or per-user job logs).

 This is the traditional text-only job log view and is best for finding and browsing by non-visual job log information.

 The hybrid view is the most flexible view option.
-It adds a thumbnail column to the details view.
-This allows for easy filtering and sorting of the print logs table while also being able to view print logs visually.
+It adds a thumbnail column to the details view to make filtering and sorting the logs table easier.
+It also lets you view logs visually.

 This view favors images over text and is the best view for visually scanning to identify documents of interest.